MayQueenTechCommunity/PIXPAPER-213-C/README.md

 <br>

  ### MayQueen introduces PIXPAPER-213
-A 2.13 inch prototype Electronic Paper Display (EPD) module, Coop Triangle Alien Studio.
+A 2.13 inch prototype Electronic Paper Display (EPD) module, in collaboration with Triangle Alien Studio for the first time, showcasing craftsmanship and excellent hardware quality.<br>
-It is based on an SPI interface and is fully compatible with our NXP edge fanless AIoT computing solutions.
+It is based on an SPI interface and is fully compatible with our NXP edge fanless AIoT computing solutions.<br>
 We will gradually port it to more embedded platforms, so this page will be updated periodically!